The Community of Aidan and Hilda is a body of Christians who wish to live as

 We seek to share our faith wherever opportunity is given.
 We evangelise not simply out of a sense of duty, but because the Spirit of God is giving us a heart for the lost.
 We ask God to work through us in signs and wonders for his glory, not ours.

 Our mission also includes speaking out for the poor, the powerless and those unjustly treated in our society, and to minister to and with them as God directs.

 As our gifting and opportunity permit we counter false teachings that put what is created, whether in the material or spirit worlds, in the place of God, through love, sound argument, prayer and demonstrations of the power of God, in the spirit of St. Patrick's Breastplate.

 Celtic evangelists worked hand in hand with those in authority to bring regions and kingdoms under the rule of God, and to open doors to the gospel.
 We seek to dialogue and work with people of good will in places of authority and influence so that our lands may be may be led by God, and become healed lands of the glorious Trinity.

 We must, of course, find our personal role in this mission.
 We look to the Holy Spirit to guide us, and listen to the advice of our Soul Friend and those exercising pastoral ministry in our own churches and fellowship groups.
 God will give us the grace fulfil the role to which he has called us, which might not be the same as our personal ambitions.
 We need to pray about this!
 (1 Corinthians 12:27-31 )

 You can download a copy of our Way of Life in PDF format here.

-Id you go on to write your personal way of life, it is important that it is sustainable and balanced.
-David Cole, our 'Explorer Guide' provides us with his personal reflections on how this can be achieved.
+If you go on to write your personal way of life, it is important that it is sustainable and balanced.
+Brother Cassian (David Cole), our Deputy Guardian, provides us with his personal reflections on how this can be achieved.
 You can download it here.